-Apprentices who have already undertaken a Foundation Apprenticeship at Level 2 may have already completed the ERR workbook or they may have undertaken an accredited unit.
-These apprentices will not be required to repeat this section but they will be required to provide evidence of completion at the time of certification of the Apprenticeship.
+Apprentices who have already undertaken a Foundation Apprenticeship may have already completed the ERR workbook or they may have undertaken an accredited unit.
+These apprentices will not be required to repeat this section but they will be required to provide evidence of completion within their portfolio.

-There are nine national outcomes/standards that all apprentices must know and/or understand:
+There are nine national outcomes/standards that all learners must know and/or understand:

 - Knows and understands the range of employer and employee statutory rights and responsibilities under Employment Law.
-This should cover the apprentice's rights and responsibilities under the Employment Rights Act 1996, Equality Act 2010 and Health & Safety legislation, together with the responsibilities and duties of employers - Knows and understands the procedures and documentation in their organisation which recognise and protect their relationship with their employer.
-Health & Safety and Equality & Diversity training must be an integral part of the apprentice's learning programme - 3.
-Knows and understands the range of sources of information and advice available to them on their employment rights and responsibilities.
-Details of Access to Work and Additional Learning Support must be included in the programme

-- 4. Understands the role played by their occupation within their organisation and industry - 5.
-Has an informed view of the types of career pathways that are open to them - 6.
-Knows the types of representative bodies and understands their relevance to their skill, trade or occupation, and their main roles and responsibilities - 7.
-Knows where and how to get information and advice on their industry, occupation, training and career - 8.
-Can describe and work within their organisation's principles of conduct and codes of practice - 9.
-Recognises and can form a view on issues of public concern that affect their organisation and industry.
+This should cover the apprentice's rights andresponsibilities under the Employment Rights Act 1996, Equality Act 2010 and Health & Safety legislation, together with the responsibilities and duties of employers - Knows and understands the procedures and documentation in their organisation which recognise and protect their relationship with their employer.
+Health & Safety and Equality & Diversity training must be an integral part of the apprentice's learning programme - Knows and understands the range of sources of information and advice available to them on their employment rights and responsibilities.
+Details of Access to Work and Additional Learning Support must be included in the programme - Understands the role played by their occupation within their organisation and industry - Has an informed view of the types of career pathways that are open to them - Knows the types of representative bodies and understands their relevance to their skill,trade or occupation, and their main roles and responsibilities - Knows where and how to get information and advice on their industry, occupation, training and career - Can describe and work within their organisation's principles of conduct and codes of practice - Recognises and can form a view on issues of public concern that affect their organisation and industry.